holochain/holochain/docs/specs/src/hwp_1_intro.md

 responsibility of validating and making visible those state changes across the participants in the network.
 This approach requires that we:

-1. Ensure that all agents know the "ground-rules"; i.e., offer a framework for composing lots of small units of social agreement in which players can add elements of deterministic certainty into their interactions.

-1. Ensure that all agents can *reliably* see what's going on; i.e., offer a framework for adding to and querying a collectively held database in which there is a predictable level of confidence in its reliability and integrity that can also be graduated to fit the circumstances, ranging from an arbitrarily low level of confidence to a level that approaches an asymptote of absolute certainty.
+1. Ensure that all agents can *reliably* see what's going on; i.e., offer a framework for adding to and querying a collectively held database in which there is a minimum or "floor" of certainty regarding the contents and authorship of data even in the presence of an unbounded number of adversaries.

-The first point we deliver through various types of **Validation Rules**.
-Validation rules create certainty in the following dimensions, with examples:

--   Content: a string does not exceed a maximum length

--   Structure: an entry consists of a certain set of types of data

--   Sequence: someone can not spend credits they have not already received

--   Process: a transaction must be approved and signed by a notary

--   Behavior: one does not take an action more frequently than a certain rate

--   Dependency: an editor can only make changes if another agent has given them prior authorization
+1. Ensure that all agents know the "ground-rules"; i.e., offer a framework for composing many small units of social agreement in which players can add elements of deterministic certainty into their interactions, yielding an appropriate level of certainty ranging from arbitrarily low to arbitrarily high.

-The second point we deliver through various types of **Intrinsic Data Integrity**.
+The first point we deliver through various types of **Intrinsic Data Integrity**.
 We use a number of cryptographic methods to create self-proving data of various types: